Amin-mashari/Docker-Installation-Methods/ansible/README.md

 ### NOTE:

-if you didnt set custom inventory, ansible will read `/etc/ansible/hosts` file as a his default inventory.
+if you didn't set custom inventory, ansible will read `/etc/ansible/hosts` file as a his default inventory.

 ## run the playbook with custom inventory